280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 ### Building Only Specific Keymaps or Shields

-To save time and streamline your builds, you can build just a single keymap or shield:
+By default both Bluetooth and Dongle formats will build firmware pairs for the QWERTY, Coleman DH, and Graphite keymaps.
+To save time and streamline your builds, you can build just a single keymap or shield that you're interested in:

 **Single keymap:**
 Delete any `.keymap` files you don't need from `config/keymap/`, leaving only your desired keymap(s).
 The build process specifically looks for a file named `charybdis.keymap`.
 If you prefer another layout instead of the default QWERTY, simply rename your chosen keymap to `charybdis.keymap`.